openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 factor.

 For these types of problems, you can configure a list of wrong answers that receive partial credit.
-Learners who submit answers in the list receive 50% of the problem's points.
+Learners who submit answers that are on the list receive 50% of the problem's points.

 Configure a List for a Numerical Input Problem